zjsgit/HubPlatform/Readme.txt

 Submit Section:
-In order to construct spatiotemporal dynamic network, you need to submit PPI data, subcellular location information data and gen expression data.
+In order to construct spatiotemporal dynamic network, you need to submit PPI data, subcellular location  information data and gene expression data.
 The data format of the three files is as follows.

 PPI data:
 protein1	 protein2